 - Balanced Mix of Pay Components.
 The target compensation mix is not overly weighted toward annual incentive awards and represents a balance of base salary, annual short-term incentive compensation in the form of a cash bonus, and long-term equity-based compensation vesting over four years or based on long-term performance objectives; - Bracketed Incentive Awards.
-Annual cash bonuses can be as little as 0%, but no more than 200%, of target; - Stock Ownership Requirement.
-Our executive officers and directors are subject to stock ownership requirements, demanding a minimum amount of equity ownership; and - Performance Assessments.
+Annual cash bonuses for our CEO can be as little as 0%, but no more than 200% of his base salary; - Stock Ownership Requirement.
+Our executive officers and directors are subject to stock ownership requirements which set a minimum amount of equity ownership; and - Performance Assessments.
 Compliance and ethical behaviors are integral factors considered in all performance assessments.